ngraczykowski/iris-root/kubernetes/README.md

 For `<environment>` choose one of the provided environment values files.

 For `<release name>` you can put any name you want (e.g., `sear`).
 It allows you to install multiple releases of the chart to a single namespace.

-For `<your environment url>` you can put any DNS-compatible name.
-This will be the URL you access your environment with.

 ### Watching the deployment progress